bealex/Macaroni/README.md

 Container.policy = .singleton(container)
 ```

-To register the service inside a dependency injection container, we register a _resolver_ there.
+To register something inside a container, we register a _resolver_ there.
 Resolver is a closure that
 returns instance of a specific type.
 It can return same instance all the time, can create it each time it is accessed.
 You choose.
 For now let's register the resolver, that returns same instance every time it is used.